Knottingley: Sport

 A short lived greyhound racing track existed from 1940 to 1946 and again during 1947.
 The racing was independent (not affiliated to the sports governing body the National Greyhound Racing Club) and was known as a flapping track, which was the nickname given to independent tracks.
 The venue could accommodate up to 3,000 people.

 The town is home to a rugby union club, who meet on Marsh Lane.

+Media

+Local news and television programmes are provided by BBC Yorkshire and ITV Yorkshire.
+Television signals are received from the Emley Moor TV transmitter.
+Local radio stations are BBC Radio Leeds on 92.4 FM, Greatest Hits Radio Yorkshire (formerly Radio Aire and Ridings FM) on 96.3 and 106.8 FM, Hits Radio West Yorkshire on 102.5 FM, Heart Yorkshire on 106.2 FM, Capital Yorkshire on 105.1 and 105.8 FM and 5 Towns FM, a community radio station that broadcasts from Castleford.
+The town is served by the local newspapers, Wakefield Express and the Pontefract and Castleford Express.

 Education

 Knottingley has one high school, De Lacy Academy formerly called Knottingley High School and Sports College.